-Night leg cramps, also called nocturnal leg cramps, are painful, involuntary contractions or spasms of muscles in your legs, usually occurring when you're in bed.
-Night leg cramps usually involve your calf muscles, although muscles in your feet or thighs might cramp as well.
-Forcefully stretching the contracted muscle relieves the pain.
+Night leg cramps happen when leg muscles suddenly tighten during sleep.
+They're also called nocturnal leg cramps.
+Night leg cramps usually involve calf muscles, although muscles in the feet or thighs might cramp as well.
+Stretching the tight muscle with force can relieve the pain.

-Other conditions that may sometimes be associated with night leg cramps may include:
+Other health issues that can sometimes be linked to night leg cramps include:

-For most people, night leg cramps are merely an annoyance — something that jerks you awake infrequently.
-But in some cases, you may need to see a doctor.
+For most people, night leg cramps are just a bother — something that jerks them awake sometimes.
+But some people who have them might need to see a health care provider.

-- Night leg cramps after being exposed to a toxin, such as lead
+- Night leg cramps after coming into contact with a toxin, such as lead.

 Schedule an office visit if you:

-- Have trouble functioning during the day because leg cramps interrupt your sleep
+- Are tired during the day because leg cramps interrupt your sleep.

-- Develop muscle weakness and atrophy with leg cramps
+- Have muscle weakness and muscle wasting with leg cramps.

-- Stretching your leg muscles or riding a stationary bicycle for a few minutes before you go to bed
+- Stretch leg muscles or ride a stationary bicycle for a few minutes before bedtime.

-- Untucking the bed covers at the foot of your bed
+- Loosen the sheets and covers at the foot of the bed.